envkey/envkey/public/sdks/languages-and-frameworks/node/README.md

 Integrate [EnvKey](https://www.envkey.com) with your Node.js projects to keep api keys, credentials, and other configuration securely and automatically in sync for developers and servers.

-## envkey-source

-In EnvKey v2, using the [envkey-source](https://docs-v2.envkey.com/docs/envkey-source) executable from the command line offers additional functionality, like automatic reloads, that aren't available to EnvKey's language-specific SDKs.
-It's also faster and a lot smaller in size.
-Consider using it instead of this library if it fits your use case.

 ## Installation

 ```bash